Skip to main content

 Here, in the section 'Order Logic' you can define the desired carrier flow.
 There are three ways to proceed using the pre-advise option.

-It is important to note that in order for the carriers to receive the e-mails, the option has to be enabled in the E-mail Contact Settings.
+If an email shall be send it is important to note that in order for the carriers to receive the e-mails, the option has to be enabled in the E-mail Contact Settings.

 Carrier flow - Pre-advise

 The pre-advise is sent to the carrier upon saving the Transport Order.
-The email, similarly to carrier confirmation email, contains order details and Accept/Reject buttons.
-On the TO grid the status of the order is then:

 Carrier flow - Either